BitonicNL/bl3p-api/docs/authenticated_api/http.md

 ___
 `status` string
 ```
 Status of the order.
-(Can be: 'pending’, ‘open’, ‘closed’, ‘cancelled’, ’placed’)
+(Can be: ‘open’, ’placed’)
 ```
 ___
 `date` timestamp